bq/droid2ino/examples/BluetoothChatWithArduino/README.rst

 It allows you to:

-* Send messages to the Arduino board, which will respond you with an echo of what yo send to it.
+* Send messages to the Arduino board, which will respond you with an echo of what you send to it.

-* You can open a Serial Monitor in the Arduino IDE and send messages to the mobile device, and BluetoothChatWithArduino will show them.
+* You can open a Serial Monitor in the Arduino IDE and send messages to the mobile device, and BluetoothChatWithArduino will show them (only with an external bluetooth module by using the Software Serial library.
+BQ Zum only has one serial communication port, so it can not use this option).

 If you have any questions you can contact us through the `DIY forum <http://diy.bq.com/forums/forum/forum/>`_  or sending an email to diy@bq.com.